Koherence as the Ontology of Attachment: From Infants to Intelligence Fields

 Implications for Healthcare

 Healthcare providers who recognize the importance of attachment can deliver more compassionate care and better support patients' emotional needs during treatment.
+A patient's attachment history can significantly influence how they respond to illness, seek help, and adhere to treatment plans.
+Understanding these dynamics allows providers to tailor their communication and support, building stronger therapeutic alliances.

 Conclusion: The Unified Framework